Research & Commentary Advisors About Search

 Please include the following in your email:

 We will respond within five business days.
-If your piece is accepted, we will work with you on any light editorial feedback before publication.
+If your piece is accepted, we will work with you, closely and unhurriedly, on any editorial refinements before publication.

 About the Platform

-Society & AI is an independent research group and open scholarly commons at the intersection of artificial intelligence, pedagogy, and educational scholarship.
-Our formal peer-reviewed journal imprint — AI, Education and Culture: International Perspectives — is currently under active development.
-Guest contributions submitted through this call are published openly on societyandai.org as standalone guest posts — editorially reviewed, not peer-reviewed in the academic sense, and published under a CC BY-NC 4.0 license, freely accessible to anyone without a paywall or login.
+Society & AI is an independent research group and open scholarly commons at the intersection of artificial intelligence, pedagogy, and educational scholarship, published under ISSN 3142-7154 (Online).
+Our peer-reviewed journal imprint, AI, Education and Culture: International Perspectives, is published under that same ISSN.
+All work appears on societyandai.org under a CC BY-NC 4.0 license, open to any reader, anywhere, without a paywall or a login.

-This platform exists to keep the conversation open, honest, and accessible.
+This is a platform built to keep the conversation open, honest, and within reach of anyone who wishes to join it.

 Questions?
 Write to us at submissions@societyandai.org

-Society & AI was established by Sai Gattupalli, PhD, a postdoctoral alumnus of the Advanced Learning Technologies Lab at the University of Massachusetts Amherst.
-The publication is currently sustained from Hyderabad, India, advancing rigorous scholarship on AI, education, and society for a global audience.
+Society & AI was founded by Sai Gattupalli, PhD, a postdoctoral alumnus of the Advanced Learning Technologies Lab at the University of Massachusetts Amherst.
+The publication is sustained today from Hyderabad, India, in service of rigorous, global scholarship on artificial intelligence, education, and society.